Sairyss/backend-best-practices/README.md

 Writing readable code, using descriptive function/method/variable names and creating tests can document your code well enough.
 Try to avoid comments when possible and try to make your code legible and tested instead.

 Use comments only when it's really needed.
-Commenting may be a code smell in some cases, like when code gets changed but a developer forgets to update a comment (comments should be maintained, too).
+Commenting may be a code smell in some cases, like when code gets changed but a developer forgets to update a comment (comments should be maintained too).

 > Code never lies, comments sometimes do.